xonsh/scipy-2019-tutorial/tutorial.md

 .center[.bigger[**Python always wins!**] .large[<br/>🥇🐍🥇]]

 ---
-# Running Commands
+# 🏃🏾‍♀️Running Commands

-.big[The purpose of a shell, of course, is to run commands!🏃🏾‍♀️]
+.big[The purpose of a shell, of course, is to run commands!]

 --